OpenDSA/OpenDSA/RST/source/Development/ListAnalysis.rst

 When implementing the array-based list, an implementor could allow the size of the array to grow and shrink depending on the number of elements that are actually stored.
-This data structure is known as a
+This data structure is known as a :term:`dynamic array`.
-:dfn:`dynamic array`.
 For example, both the Java and C++/STL ``Vector`` classes implement a dynamic array, and JavaScript arrays are always dynamic.